 For more information including meeting schedules, agendas, and minutes, please visit www.r1planning.org/wccmhb.

-In the 2020 Winnebago County primary election, there were 42,841 votes cast for the following question: "Do you support raising our community’s sales tax one half cent on a dollar to fund mental health services in our area?"
+In the 2020 Winnebago County primary election, there were 43,723 votes cast for the following question: "Do you support raising our community’s sales tax one-half cent on a dollar to fund mental health services in our area?"
 The answer was a resounding...
 YES!
 Our community was willing to do something about the mental health crisis right here at home.
-When you spend $2, an additional penny is exclusively targeted for community mental health and addiction services in Winnebago County.
-The half-cent tax will raise an estimated $12 million to 13 million each year.
+When you spend two dollars, an additional penny is exclusively earmarked for community mental health and substance use disorder services in Winnebago County.
+The half-cent tax will raise an estimated 12 to 14 million dollars each year.

 Our hope for our community

 We see a community where residents are knowledgeable about mental health and have access to high-quality mental health and substance abuse services when and where they need them.